Health Professional Practice 2 (8989.2)

 Lecturers will communicate with all students via their UC email account and announcements on Canvas.
 It is the students' responsiblity to regularly check their email and Canvas for messages, information and/or instructions.

-Assessment 1 requires familiarity with Voice Thread platform and students will be given further tuition on how to use Voice Thread platform in class in week 2.
+Assessment 1 requires familiarity with Voice Thread platform and students will be given further tuition on how to use Voice Thread platform in class in week 2 or week 3.

 Work placement, internships or practicums